zimolzak/psci-resource-proposal/README.md

 diagnostic safety.
-Prior work by our DISCovery team includes the development of a series of Safer Dx framework-guided rules-based *e-triggers* that, via the electronic health record, facilitate the measurement of diagnostic errors in primary care and emergency department settings.
+Prior work by our DISCovery team includes the development of a series of Safer Dx framework-guided rules-based *e-triggers* that, via the electronic health record, facilitate the identification of potential diagnostic errors in primary care and emergency department settings.
 The resulting set of Safer Dx e-triggers has undergone extensive testing and refinement.
 However, use at particular VA sites has necessitated extensive implementation help by our study